Annual Salary

 You'll need to:

-You can find out more about working in learning support from FE Advice.
+You can find out more about working in learning mentor and support from the Education and Training Foundation.

-You could specialise in working with particular groups, like excluded students.
+With experience, you could specialise in working with particular groups, like excluded students.
+You could also become a senior mentor.

 You'll need: